 As much as it is incredible that we’ve carved this nook it’s also daunting.
 I am passionate about creating content, I could meet with a brand, they’ll talk me through a project or new launch and immediately I’m visualising what I could create and ways I could make something work.
 Being a blogger or influencer you’re not only a photographer or videographer you’re also the model or speaker.
 This is something I’m only starting to feel comfortable with.
-I’m not used to being a model, I’ve worked as a MUA for years before YouTube and so never worked the other side of the camera.
+I’m not used to being a model, I’ve worked as a MUA for years before YouTube (and I recently spoke to Direct Line for Business about my career pathway) so never worked the other side of the camera.
 I’ve completed projects in the past and when I look back I squirm uneasily.
 There’s incredible positives to this career but also lows, those being ones of self-doubt and being self-critical.
 You see your flaws and can obsess about them.
 I have them, I dislike them but if I don’t get over it, it can consume me.
 Also it can take work from me, my own insecurities can destroy what I’ve worked so hard to build.
 So what do I do?
 I character craft.

 It’s something me and Rich have done for a long time.
 When he was going through a tough spot in football I chatted with him…